 As we mentioned above, historically many property developers have been promoting off-plan developments prior to the construction phase which effectively allowed them to use investor’s deposits to finance the initial construction phase which very much simplified their financial liabilities and again transferred the bulk of the risk to investors.

-The RERA has again stepped in to tighten up this process with investor protection very much in mind.
+The Dubai authorities (in the shape of RERA) has again stepped in to tighten up this process with investor protection very much in mind.
 Future off-plan projects will need to inject a minimum of 20% of the perceived project value before the construction phase can begin.
 Slowly but surely the introduction of these two financial requirements ensures that there is more backbone to planned developments and the degree of risk to investors is reduced although not outright.

 Future property payments